makkus/freckles/README.rst

 ########

 *freckles* is a collection of tools designed to manage your local working environment (workstation, remote server, virtual machine, container, ...).
-It supports you and your team in applying best practices -- similar to those used in the configuration management and DevOps space -- on all of your development (and other) projects.
+It supports you and your team in applying best practices -- similar to those used in the configuration management and DevOps space, but with a slight twist -- on all of your development (and other) projects.
 And hopefully saving you time while doing it.

 Currently, *freckles* consists of two main applications: